How do you train hunting dogs to woodcock hunting?

-Woodcock hunting is among one of the most difficult and fascinating hunting activities that you can live and share with yours hunting dogs.
+Woodcock hunting is among one of the most difficult and fascinating hunting activities that you can live and share with your hunting dogs.

 There are sensations that a woodcock hunting enthusiast knows perfectly…

-The magic in finding yourself in company of your dog in the silence of nature with only the soft sound of boots on the earth, while you breathe clean air and the scents of the forest, waiting for the queen that can appear between one moment and the next.
+The magic in finding yourself in company of your dog in the silence of nature during the hunting season with only the soft sound of boots on the soft soil and wintering ground, while you breathe clean air and the scents of the forest, waiting for the queen that can appear between one moment and the next.

-The Scolopax rusticola is a bewitching wild animal, and it’s not for nothing that it’s called queen of the forest.
-For many hunters it was love at first sight, and from their first hunt, they were willing to take long, lonely walks even just to see it fly in the air.
+Between the game species the Scolopax rusticola is a bewitching wild animal and migratory bird, and it’s not for nothing that it’s called queen of the forest.
+For many migratory game birds hunters it was love at first sight, and from their first hunt, they were willing to take long, lonely walks even just to see it fly in the air while the woodcock migrates to the south.
 Tenacity, passion, and dedication are the keywords in order to be able to hunt this wild animal.

 The flight of the woodcock is lightning and sudden, a consistently difficult yet electrifying challenge for both the hunter and his helper.
 Specialization is an important concept in this hunting activity, which remains among the most loved in our country.